In Berwick Parish Church we are planning an Eco day on 9 September with various activities:

 – 100% donate unwanted items to charity shops

 – 90% purchase locally grown produce when available

 – 60% walk, cycle or use public transport each week

 We are registered with the A Rocha charity as an Eco Church.
 A Rocha UK (Portuguese for the rock) is a Christian charity working for the protection and restoration of the natural world and committed to equipping Christians and churches in the UK to care for the environment.
 The scheme provides tools and ideas to help churches integrate our concern for environmental issues into worship and teaching, management of church buildings and land, community engagement and lifestyle.

 If you’d like to know more please contact Anne Horne, our environmental champion.
 Anne is a retired biology teacher with qualifications in Environmental Education, who has been working to raise awareness in young people since the 1980’s.

-If anyone wants to know more about our work in the parish, please contact us to get in touch with Tracey or Anne.
+If anyone wants to know more about our work in the parish, please contact us to get in touch with Anne.